TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Related Work

 \section{Related Work}

 Model extraction and distillation research spans query-based methods using auxiliary data and data-free approaches using generators.
-While knowledge distillation compresses a teachers knowledge into a smaller student, model extraction has intent of stealing a model through similar techniques.
-Both predominantly developed for vision domains and poorly suited to the heterogeneous feature interactions of tabular data.
+While knowledge distillation compresses a teachers knowledge into a smaller student, model extraction seeks to steal a model using similar techniques.
+Both are predominantly developed for vision domains and poorly suited to the heterogeneous feature interactions of tabular data.
 Related works in this domain are discussed below.